Generic Name: ranolazine (ra-NOE-la-zeen) (Oral route)

 Therapeutic Class: Antianginal

 Ranolazine is used to treat chronic angina (chest pain).
-This medicine is usually used together with other medicines, such as calcium channel blockers, beta-blockers, or nitrates.
+This medicine is usually used together with other medicines, such as ACE inhibitors, angiotensin receptor blockers, calcium channel blockers, beta-blockers, or nitrates.

 This medicine is available only with your doctor's prescription.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For this medicine, the following should be considered:

 Tell your doctor if you have ever had any unusual or allergic reaction to this medicine or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.